mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 1. A transport protocol to handle the transfer of data.
 2. A record protocol to frame, encrypt and/or authenticate data
-3. A control protocol to perform cryptographic handshakes, negotiate shared secrets, and maintain state during the lifetime of cryptographic session inclusing session resumption and key refreshment.
+3. A control protocol to perform cryptographic handshakes, negotiate shared secrets, and maintain state during the lifetime of cryptographic session including session resumption and key refreshment.
 (In the context of TLS, the control protocol is called the handshake protocol.)

 For ease of deployment and standardization, among other reasons, these constituents are often tightly coupled.
 For example, in TLS {{RFC5246}}, the control protocol depends on the record protocol, and vice versa.
 However, more recent transport protocols such as QUIC {{I-D.ietf-quic-tls}} keep these pieces separate.
-QUIC uses TLS to negotiate secrets, and *exports* those secrets to encrypt packets directly.
+For example, QUIC uses TLS to negotiate secrets, and exports those secrets to encrypt packets independent of TLS.

 Separating these pieces is important, as new secure transport protocols increasingly rely on session resumption mechanisms where cryptographic context can be resumed to transmit